moeariyoshi/moeariyoshi/README.md

 ## Welcome to my GitHub! 👋🏻

-*I am currently looking for a January opportunity in India and a summer opportunity anywhere in the world* 🌍
+*I am currently looking for a summer internship opportunity anywhere in the world* 🌍

 ## 💪🏻  Current Projects